Therapy for Adults New to Utah in Salt Lake City & Across Utah

 Sometimes this shows up as anxiety, loneliness, or uncertainty about where you fit.
 Other times it looks like difficulty finding community, navigating different cultural expectations, or feeling out of alignment with the social environment around you.

-Therapy offers space to slow down and make sense of that experience.
-Together, we look at how this transition is affecting you emotionally and relationally, while helping you reconnect with what feels steady and authentic.
+Together, we work to better understand how this transition is affecting you emotionally, relationally, and in your day-to-day life, while helping you reconnect with what feels more authentic, grounded, and meaningful to you.

 Common Themes for Adults New to Utah

-This process is not about forcing you to adapt or fit into a specific environment.
-It is about helping you understand yourself more clearly and move toward a life that feels aligned and meaningful.
+This work is not about forcing yourself to fit into a particular environment.
+It is about developing a clearer relationship with yourself and building a life that feels more authentic, connected, and aligned with who you are.

 Getting Started

-We begin with a brief 15-minute consultation to see whether working together feels like a good fit.
+We begin with a free 15-minute consultation, available in person or online.
+This is a brief conversation to get a sense of what is bringing you in and whether working together feels like a good fit.

 Sessions are available in person in Salt Lake City and via secure telehealth throughout Utah.